contentful/contentful-merge/README.md

   ]
 }
 ```
-There are three different change types: `added`, `changed`, `deleted`.
+There are three different change types: `add`, `update`, `delete`.

-- Changes of type `deleted` include `changeType` and `entity`, as seen above.
+- Changes of type `delete` include `changeType` and `entity`, as seen above.

-- Changes of type `changed` include an additional property `patch`, with an array of patch operations where content differs between environments.
+- Changes of type `update` include an additional property `patch`, with an array of patch operations where content differs between environments.

-- Changes of type `added` include an additional property `data` property with the usual Contentful entry payload.
+- Changes of type `add` include an additional property `data` property with the usual Contentful entry payload.

 If you want to see the data structure in practice, run the `create` command and have a look at the generated `changeset.json` file, or look at the [type definitions](src/engine/types.ts).